webblyss/assigment/readMe.md

 Ensure that the backend API is running and accessible at `http://localhost:8000/api/tasks/` or update the API endpoint URLs in the frontend code to match the backend API's location.

-Feel free to explore and customize the frontend application as needed to suit your requirements.

-## Conclusion

-The Task Management Web Application provides a simple and intuitive interface for managing tasks using the Django backend API and React frontend with React Context API.
-You can create, update, and delete tasks seamlessly through the user interface.

-Feel free to extend and enhance the application as per your needs, and if you have any questions or issues, please don't hesitate to reach out.

-Enjoy task management with the Task Management Web Application!